 Toronto Budget Kitchen Renovation: Part 2

-While I loved our reimaged painted cabinets and felt the kitchen was much refreshed (see images below), when we removed our old counter tops in preparation for our new counter tops, we noticed some water damage in the cabinetry which warranted a bigger kitchen makeover.
+While I loved our newly painted cabinets (see images below), we noticed some water damage in the cabinetry when we removed our old counter tops in preparation for new ones, warranting a bigger kitchen makeover.

 This had me a bit excited and nervous.
-I was looking forward to a more functional, personalized and modern kitchen, but where our initial budget was $5000 for our kitchen renovation, now we were looking at double or triple for a kitchen that would suit our lifestyle and work for us for years to come.
+On one hand, I was looking forward to a more functional, modern kitchen.
+On the other hand, our original budget of $5000 was looking like it would double or even triple for a kitchen that would suit our lifestyle for years to come.
+Because only the lower cabinetry was damaged, we decided to update just the lower half and leave the white open shelving on top.

 We did a lot of research and spoke to lots of friends and family and the resounding feedback was IKEA gave the best bang for your buck (this blog is not sponsored).
 IKEA is notoriously known for their ready to order kitchens but what we discovered was that by booking their design and install service, we worked around our kitchen size, limitations and strengths to build a custom, yet affordable kitchen.
 Another plus of IKEA’s kitchen design services was that speaking to and working on the designs with a representative allowed us to ask lots of questions… Plus we really wanted to maximize the space in our kitchen with our new built-ins and weren’t experienced enough to do this on our own.